Home / Compare Electricity &… / How to reduce your gas b…

 Those who live in bigger houses may find a solar-powered system with a gas booster a better option to save gas and money.
 The sun will heat the water during the day, so your water heater will be ready for peak-time use in the evening and night.
 The gas booster is then used as a backup when the sun isn’t warm enough.
 You can also use solar energy systems for swimming pools and spa heating.

-Of course, a great way to save on your gas bill is to find a new energy plan that’s better suited to your usage and budget.
-You don’t have to be moving to a new house to switch energy plans; you can switch at any time.
+Of course, a great way to save on your gas bill is to find a new gas plan that’s better suited to your usage and budget.
+You don’t have to be moving to a new house to switch both electricity and gas plans; you can switch at any time.

 Finding – and switching to – a new energy plan is easy when you use our handy energy comparison service.
 Just enter a couple of details about yourself and your gas usage, and, within minutes, you can compare a range of quotes, plan features (like usage rates and discounts) and providers.